Cryptolens/docs/basics/index.md

 ---
-title: Basics
+title: Introduction to the basics
 author: Artem Los
-description: Overview of SKM and explanation of the difference between SKM Platform and Cryptolens Client API.
+description: Overview of Cryptolens and explanation of the difference between Cryptolens Platform and Cryptolens Client API.
 labelID: basics
 ---

-# Introduction
+# Introduction to the basics

 <img src="/images/skmoverview3.png" width="80%" />